cbellinger27/active-measureGymWrapper/README.md

 # Overview

 The provided gym wrapper environment converts standard OpenAI Gym environments into environments where at each time step the agent select a control action (such as move left, increase torque, etc.) and decides whether or not to measure the next state of the environment.
-To achieve this behaviour, the new action space is the cross product of the orininal discrete action space and the choice to measure or not measure (1,0).
+To achieve this behaviour, the new action space is the cross product of the orininal action space and the choice to measure or not measure (1,0).
 Whenever a measurement is made, the intrinsic measurement cost is subtracted from the extrinsic control reward and returned to the agent.

 # Demonstration of the wrapper class applied to the cartpole gym environment: